1990 Massachusetts gubernatorial election: Post-convention campaign

-Murphy's campaign appeared to be badly hurt by the public perception that she was close to the unpopular Dukakis and therefore tried to make a break with the Dukakis Administration.
-Dukakis twice postponed a trade mission to Europe because Murphy hinted at a news conference that she would execute her own economic plan while serving as acting governor.
-After the incident, Murphy's unfavorable rating rose to 49% in a Boston Globe/WBZ-TV poll, compared to 38% a month earlier.
+Murphy's campaign continued its decline post-primary, apparently hurt by the public perception that she was close to the unpopular Dukakis.
+However, efforts to distance herself from Dukakis backfired.
+Dukakis twice postponed a trade mission to Europe because Murphy had publicly hinted that she would execute her own economic plan while serving as acting governor.
+After the incident, Murphy's unfavorable rating rose to 49 percent in a Boston Globe poll from 38 percent one month earlier.

 A week before the primary, Evelyn Murphy dropped out of the race and threw her support to Bellotti.